digital-dj-tools/dj-data-converter/README.md

 - For each cue point in Traktor, both a memory cue and a hot cue are created.
 - No limit on the number of cue points.
 - The cue point names are copied over as-is.
-- The cue type and cue colour mapping is as follows:
+- The default cue point colours are used where possible, except when there is a conflict between Traktor and Rekordbox:

     Traktor | Traktor Colour | Rekordbox | Rekordbox Colour
     -|-|-|-